MazdaDrifter/fjot-adventure/README.md

 bghays - a fjot class (projectile/range class)

 ## Contributing
-If you're new here feel free to take a look at [CONTRIBUTING.md](./CONTRIBUTING.md)
+If you're new here feel free to take a look at [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you're stuck feel free to ask one of the members (owowoowo, drift) to direct you.

 ## Contributors
 - owowoowo, developer/creator